sagarghai/sagarghai.github.io/2018/_posts/2018-05-30-Sublime-Text-Packages.md

 layout: post
 title: "Productivity improvemtns for Sublime text"
 date: 2018-05-31
-description: Sublime can become a complete IDE and help imrpove your current productivity.
+description: Sublime can become a complete IDE and help improve your current productivity.
 ---

-## Sublime Packages

 Sublime text allows you to add packages, ofcourse you know it.
 But there are some things that make it a really smooth experience.